acidgenomics/koopa/README.md

 source ~/koopa/bin/koopa activate
 ```

-## Interactive session
+## HPC interactive session

-To launch an interactive session, simply run the `interactive` script.
+To launch an interactive session on a high-performance computing (HPC) cluster, simply run the `interactive` script.
 All arguments are optional, but generally we recommend setting the number of cores, memory, and time.

 ```bash
 interactive --cores=[N] --mem=[GB] --time=[D-HH::MM]